American Society of Plastic Surgeons

 This brings us to Liposonix.
 In September 2011, the FDA approved this device, which reduces fat by blasting it with ultrasound waves.
 These are the same ultrasound waves that can allow us to see into a pregnant woman's tummy.
 Studies found that after one treatment, patients lost an average of an inch from the circumference of their waist.
 This is equivalent to one pant or dress size.
 Best of all, unlike Zerona and Zeltiq, Liposonix can reduce fat in just about any part of the body the patient chooses, including the arms and outer thighs.

 While these treatments are no doubt popular and effective, patient expectations are key.
 None of them will give results comparable to liposuction.
-In fact, the variability of changes in the before-and-after photos is huge.
+In fact, the variability of changes in the before and after photos is huge.
 Some patients appear to have dramatic results, whereas others have changes that can barely be seen.

 In the end, if you want to get rid of fat, then diet and exercise is the best way to go.
 If you're unwilling or unable to lose those problem areas the old-fashioned way, then liposuction is still the gold standard.
 It's safe, effective and can achieve dramatic results.
 However, if you don't want surgery, have modest expectations, and have $1,000-2,000 burning a hole in your wallet, then one of these nonsurgical liposuction devices may be right for you.